Quantalab/Xf-NPlants-2018/README.md

 ### Contact information

-Contact pablo.zarco@csic.es for any further information.
+Contact pablo.zarco@ec.europa.eu for any further information.

 This repository follows the principles of reproducible research (Peng, 2011).